 Other areas of counselling I deal with

 Cultural difference, writer's block, psychosomatic symptoms, training psychotherapy.

-My fee for the initial consultation is £60.
-I have a sliding scale from £50 - £70 for ongoing work, and under special circumstances, I can charge as low as £40.
-My standard fee for couples work is £80.
+My fee for the initial consultation is £80 for individuals and £100 for couples.
+I have a sliding scale from £60 - £90 for ongoing individual therapy.
+My fee range for couples therapy is £90 - £120.

 Weekdays and week evenings

 I can offer psychotherapy in Greek and I am fluent in French.
 I have travelled to many parts of the world, and I am very aware of the importance of allowing for cultural diversity in therapeutic work as well as allowing for difference in a more general way.
 I have a number of publications including three co-edited books a collection of short stories in adolescence and the consulting room and a psychological novel.